vivekpatel-1962/SoundSync/README.md

 # Moodcast – Music Streaming Platform

-A full-stack prototype with React + Tailwind on the frontend and Node.js/Express + Socket.IO on the backend.
+A full-stack project with React + Tailwind on the frontend and Node.js/Express + Socket.IO on the backend.
 Uses in-memory sample data and mock auth.

 ## Features
 - Email/password + social via Clerk (client-side auth)